visgl/react-map-gl/README.md

 ### Attributions

-react-map-gl is part of vis.gl, an [Urban Computing Foundation](https://uc.foundation) project.
+react-map-gl is part of vis.gl, an [OpenJS Foundation](https://openjsf.org) project.

 Development is also supported by